Sciss/ScalaColliderSwing/README.md

 ScalaCollider-Swing compiles against Scala 2.11 and 2.10 using sbt 0.13.

--`sbt assembly` creates a fully self-contained jar (platform neutral) -`sbt appbundle` creates an Mac OS X application bundle
+-`sbt assembly` creates a fully self-contained jar (platform neutral)

-__Note__: The `appbundle` task is currently broken because it doesn't work with multi-project builds.
-Therefore, on OS X you currently need to use the fat jar as well.

 A the `sbt` shell script by [paulp](https://github.com/paulp/sbt-extras), made available under a BSD-style license, is now included.
 So if you do not want to install `sbt` directly on your system, you can just use that script: `./sbt`.